 Bainbridge Island's electricity goes through a series of steps before it reaches you:

 - Electricity is generated at a place such as Wild Horse Wind & Solar Facility or Baker Dam.

 - Two high-voltage (115 kV) transmission lines carry energy across Agate Pass to reach the island's three substations: Port Madison, Winslow and Murden Cove.

-- Medium-voltage power is distributed from each substation through a series of distribution lines to more than 12,400 customers where they live, work and play.
+- Medium-voltage power is distributed from each substation through a series of distribution lines to more than 12,500 customers.

 - Develop and maintain redundancy in the electric system: PSE completes reliability projects every year, from rebuilding transmission and distribution lines to installing tree wire and underground distribution lines.
 We also support energy efficiency programs to reduce demand on the system.
 To further increase reliability, existing systems can be "looped" so if one part of the system goes out, another part of the system can pitch in to keep the lights on.